jelmerk/hnswlib/hnswlib-pyspark/README.md

 from pyspark_hnsw.evaluation import KnnEvaluator from pyspark_hnsw.knn import *
-from pyspark_hnsw.linalg import Normalizer
+from pyspark_hnsw.linalg import Normalizer from pyspark_hnsw.conversion import VectorConverter

+# often it is acceptable to use float instead of double precision.
+# this uses less memory and will be faster
+converter = VectorConverter(inputCol='features_as_ml_lib_vector', outputCol='features')

 # The cosine distance is obtained with the inner product after normalizing all vectors to unit norm
 # this is much faster than calculating the cosine distance directly